 Medications help by either reducing the production and inflow of aqueous fluid into the eye, or by increasing the outflow pathways to allow aqueous fluid to drain more effectively from the eye.
 Some medications have the ability to do both.
 The critical factor with medications is that it requires co-operation from patients.

-- Oral Medication (Acetazolamide) - a diuretic which may be used to treat open-angle glaucoma.
+Oral Medication may be used to treat open-angle glaucoma.
 This medication is usually used only for a short period because its effectiveness can reduce over time.

 Laser surgery may be performed in some cases of glaucoma.
 Different lasers are used to treat open and closed angle glaucoma.
 Laser can be applied to the iris or the trabecular meshwork to allow aqueous fluid to flow more effectively within the eye, and drain better by the normal drainage channels within the eye.
 Laser surgery, unlike incisional surgery, will not create a physical opening between the inside of the eye and the outside of the eye.

-- Minimally Invasive (or micro-invasive) Glaucoma Surgery (MIGS) operations, aim to open up the trabecular meshwork or Schlemm’s canal to allow more fluid to drain from the eye.
+Minimally Invasive (or micro-invasive) Glaucoma Surgery operations, aim to open up the trabecular meshwork or Schlemm’s canal to allow more fluid to drain from the eye.

 A tube–shunt drainage operation is sometimes offered for difficult to control or complex glaucomas, especially where other sorts of surgery may have failed or are likely to fail.